megamsys/nilavu/README.md

   [Measure](http://bit.ly/UDywP8) bought from [wrapbootstrap.com](http://wrapbootstrap.com) for the main pages.
   [Unicorn](http://bit.ly/RpG9bh) bought from [wrapbootstrap.com](http://wrapbootstrap.com) for the dashboard.

-We only have a `single user license`, Anybody who `forks this code shall buy a license` to use it for their own need.
+This cod uses a `single user license` of the above themes.
+Anybody who `forks this code shall buy a license` to use it for their own need.

 * UI for Cloud management approach using [megam_api](https://github.com/indykish/megam_api.git) which interfaces to [megam_play](https://github.com/indykish/megam_play.git)